LETARTARE/CB_Collector/infos/Collector_exp.en.md

 			** on a single project: 'project_name.cbp
 		1- 'Collect->List from project',
-			generates the file 'project_name.lst' opened in the editor, to check the proposed strings.
+			generates the tracking file 'project_name.lst' opened in the editor, to check the proposed strings.
 		2- 'Collect->Extract from project',
-			generates the files 'project_name.extr' and 'project_name.po', also opened in the editor.
+			generates the tracking file 'project_name.extr' opened in the editor, then the translation files
+				- 'project_name.dup' (with duplicated strings) and then
+				- 'project_name.uni' (without duplicated strings)
+				also opened in the editor and finally
+				- 'project_name.pot' for the external translator.
 		3- 'Collect->List and Extract from project'
 			realizes the sequence of points 1 and 2.

 			** for a workspace with leader project : 'project_name.workspace'
 		4- 'Collect->List from workspace'
-            		allows 'LIST' to extract strings for check to 'leader_project_name_workspace.list'.
-		5- 'Collect->Extract from workspace',
+            generates the tracking file 'pilot_workspace_project_name.list' opened in the editor, 5- 'Collect->Extract from workspace',
-            		generates 'leader_project_name_workspace.extr' then 'leader_project_name_workspace.po'.
+            generates the tracking file 'project_name_pilot_workspace.extr' opened in the editor, then the translation files
+				- 'pilot_workspace_project_name.dup' (with duplicate strings) and then
+				- 'pilot_workspace_project_name.uni' (without duplicated strings)
+				also opened in the editor and finally
+				- 'pilot_workspace_project_name.pot' for the external translator.
 		6- 'Collect->List and Extract workspace'
 			realizes the sequence of points 4 and 5.